nyaxt/otaru/Godeps/_workspace/src/google.golang.org/appengine/README.md

 ## Updating a Go App Engine app

-This section describes how to update a traditional Go App Engine app to use these packages.
+This section describes how to update a traditional Go App Engine app to run on Managed VMs.

-### 1. Update YAML files (Managed VMs only)
+### 1. Update YAML files

 The `app.yaml` file (and YAML files for modules) should have these new lines added:
 ```